dgutov/robe/README.md

 As you change the code in your project, you'll want to update the running process.
 To load the current file, type <kbd>C-c C-l</kbd>
 (`ruby-load-file`), see [inf-ruby](https://github.com/nonsequitur/inf-ruby/)
 for more commands.
-When you're developing a Rails project, you can type <kbd>C-c C-k</kbd> instead, to reload the whole environment at once.
+When you're working on a Rails project, you can type <kbd>C-c C-k</kbd> instead to reload the whole environment at once.

 ## Features